 3. After the exclusion of words that can certainly be considered borrowed, common elements in the Turkic and Mongolian basic dictionary will amount to no more than 2% of the main dictionary…

-Meanwhile, many linguists have found a special affinity between the Chuvash and Mongolian languages, what should support the concept of Altaic ancestral home not only of the Chuvash, but all Türks:
+Meanwhile, L. Ligeti and many other linguists have found a special affinity between the Chuvash and Mongolian languages, what should support the concept of Altaic ancestral home not only of the Chuvashes, but all Türks:

 … while not specifying the exact location of the Chuvash language among related languages, we can conditionally consider it as an intermediary between the Mongolic and Türkic languages (POPPE N.N., 1925: 8).

-However, such views are not in full accepted.
+However, such views are not generally accepted even among supporters of Altai theory.
 For example, K. Menges believed that the Chuvash language has very little Altaic words (MENGES K.H.
 1979: 51).
-Another recognized Turkologist, speaking of Mongolian borrowings in the Turkic languages, nowhere notes their presence in Chuvash and notes that most of them are present in the northeast (Southern Siberia and Tuva) and the north-central (Kazakh and Kyrgyz) groups of languages and at the same time they most refer to medieval times (CLAUSOM GERARD, 2002, IX).
+Another recognized Turkologist, speaking of Mongolian borrowings in the Turkic languages, nowhere notes their presence in Chuvash and notes that most of them are present in the northeast (Southern Siberia and Tuva) and the north-central (Kazakh and Kyrgyz) groups of languages and at the same time they most refer to medieval times (CLAUSON GERARD, 2002, IX).

 The Chuvash language has a number of Mongolian words being not found in other Türkic languages.
 They are above all other pronouns… The rest of the Chuvash Mongolic matches is in few number, but sufficient to prove the coexistence of the Proto-Chuvash and Mongol peoples in the far past – long before the Mongol invasions (AKHMETIANOV R.G.
 1978: 119).